Simbacode/xcrypto/README.md

 Xcrypto
 ========================

-This an Encryption Library for cakephp.It was inspired by http://www.codeproject.com/Articles/223081/Encrypting-Communication-between-Csharp-and-PHP
+This an Encryption Library for PHP. it has been tested on CakePHP.It was inspired by http://www.codeproject.com/Articles/223081/Encrypting-Communication-between-Csharp-and-PHP

 ## Requirements ##
 * PHP 5.4.16+
 * curl enabled
-* cakePHP 3.0+

 ## Encryption Algorithms ##